Cranberry Area School District: Dual enrollment

 The high school offers the Pennsylvania dual enrollment program.
 This state program permits high school students to take courses, at local higher education institutions, to earn college credits.
 The students continue to have full access to activities and programs at their high school.
 The college credits are offered at a deeply discounted rate.
 The state offers a small grant to assist students in costs for tuition, fees and books.
 Under the Pennsylvania Transfer and Articulation Agreement, many Pennsylvania colleges and universities accept these credits for students who transfer to their institutions.
 The Pennsylvania College Credit Transfer System reported in 2009, that students saved nearly $35.4 million by having their transferred credits count towards a degree under the new system.
 In 2010, the district received a $4,130 state grant to be used to assist students with tuition, fees and books.
 The grant was discontinued in 2011 however the program's opportunities continue to be available.

 SAT scores

 From January to June 2011, 50 of the district's students took the SAT exams.
-The district's Verbal Average Score was 488.
+The district's average verbal score was 488.
 The Math average score was 502.
-The Writing average score was 475.
+The average writing score was 475.
 Pennsylvania ranked 40th among state with SAT scores: Verbal - 493, Math - 501, Writing - 479.
 In the United States 1.65 million students took the exam in 2011.
 They averaged 497 (out of 800) verbal, 514 math and 489 in writing.